laser/aws-filecoin/README.md

-# lotus-testing
+# aws-filecoin

-Run various storage mining tests on AWS
+Run some Filecoin nodes on AWS

 ## Use